-Objective: That height, setback and siting of buildings: (a) is compatible with the future urban development of the area; does not cause an unreasonable loss of amenity; and (c) minimises potential conflict with agricultural uses in an adjoining Agriculture Zone.
+- (a) is compatible with the future urban development of the area; - (b) does not cause an unreasonable loss of amenity; and - minimises potential conflict with agricultural uses in an adjoining Agriculture Zone. (c)

 Acceptable Solutions Performance Criteria

 A1 P1

 Building height must be not more than 8.5m.
 Building height must be compatible with the future

 urban development of the area and not cause an

 unreasonable loss of amenity to adjoining properties

 having regard to:

 (a) the height of the proposed building;

 (b) the topography of the site;

 (c) the height, bulk and form of existing buildings on

 the site and adjoining properties;

 (d) the bulk and form of proposed buildings;

 (e) sunlight to habitable rooms and private open

 space in adjoining buildings; and

 (f) any overshadowing of adjoining properties or